Ahrefs Review — All the Key Pros and Cons

 • Although some free tools are available from Ahrefs, there’s no free trial.

-• The reporting limits are ungenerous.
+• The reporting limits on its entry-level plans are ungenerous.

 • There’s no phone support.